 6. Define and Map Customer Lifecycle Stages

 “Renewals are not something that should only happen at the end of the relationship,” explains Marani.
-“It’s something that you need to be thinking about from the day that you onboard them."
+“It's something you need to be thinking about from the day that you onboard a new customer."

-"The reason that you’re onboarding them at all is so that they have a positive customer experience and then eventually renew with you.
-So if you only think of onboarding as the thing that happens at the end of that process, you’re probably going to set yourself up for failure.”
+"The reason that you do onboarding in the first place is so that customers have a positive experience and then eventually renew with you.
+If you only think of onboarding as the thing that happens at the end of that process, you’re probably going to set yourself up for failure.”

 Porter agrees, noting “defining the customer lifecycle stages for each company and product is the biggest obstacle to overcome.
 Each of the stages needs defined entry/exit criteria along with proper support from both marketing and CSMs.”